0xd1rac/eigen-distill-lib/README.md

 # Eigen Knowledge Distillation Python Library

-This repository is meant to provide an end-to-end implementation of Knowledge Distillation (KD) techniques (offline, online, self) for model compression and optimization.
+This repository provides an end-to-end implementation of Knowledge Distillation (KD) techniques (offline, online, self) for model compression and optimization.
 The goal is to democratize ML model inference through distillation.

 ## How Eigen Can Help You with Knowledge Distillation